JacobCll/simple-notepad/README.md

 # simple-notepad
-A basic text editor written in Python with tkinter
+A basic text editor made with Tkinter